 Joseph Brady, L.Ac., Dipl.
 O.M., MSTCM

-Jon has been a self-employed, holistic warrior in Denver, CO since 1996.
-He studied at the MTIC under Mark Manton and became a certified massage therapist, graduating with honors.
-Jon went on to attend the SWAC in Boulder, CO.
+Jon has been a holistic warrior in Denver since 1996.
+He graduated with honors from the MTIC and became a certified massage therapist.
+Jon went on to attend SWAC in Boulder, Colorado.
 He served his acupuncture externship at the Boulder County AIDS project.
-In addition to SWAC’s 3,100 hour program, he spent an additional 500 hours studying trigger point and sports acupuncture under Whitfield Reaves, O.M.D.
-Jon graduated in 2001 with a M.S.OM.
-He has a huge reservoir of clinical experience with treating musculoskeletal conditions and Chinese nutritional theory.
-All this time, Jon has always maintained his own private clinic as well as occasionally contracting with medical, physical therapy, or chiropractic offices.
+In addition, he spent 500 hours studying trigger point and sports acupuncture.
+Jon graduated in 2001 with a MSOM.
+Jon’s extensive work with government and corporate wellness programs has given him a huge reservoir of clinical experience with treating musculoskeletal conditions.
+He specializes in treating myofascial conditions.
+Currently, Jon is pursuing his Doctorate of Acupuncture and recently completed a 60 hour internship with UC Health Anschutz Hospital’s Internal Medicine clinic.